diethardsteiner/diethardsteiner.github.io/_posts/2017-02-17-Continous-Integration-with-Jenkins-and-PDI.md

 5. Click **Save**.
 6. Wait a bit and soon you should see the build running (on the **Build History** section).
 Click on the build number and then on **Console Output** to see the log.

+Once you have satisfied your curiosity delete the **Item**.

 # On Commit Build

+Next we will be looking at a more interesting approach: We want to trigger the build once we **commit** our code to **git**.
+There are at least two approaches to achieving this: You could have **Jenkins** continuously polling the git repository for changes or more efficiently, have git tell Jenkins about any commits that happen.

 Sources: